dymurray/ao-blogs/manage-status.md

 output as shown above.
 Note that this does not prevent the user from also updating the CR status with custom key/value pairs when `manageStatus` is `true`.
-When `manageStatus` is `false`, Ansible Operator expects the status to be maintained soley from within Ansible using the `k8s_status` module and will not publish the output of the runs to the CR status.
+When `manageStatus` is `false`, Ansible Operator expects the status to be maintained solely from within Ansible using the `k8s_status` module and will not publish the output of the runs to the CR status.

 [k8s_status_module]:https://github.com/fabianvf/ansible-k8s-status-module